Updated November 2017

 This metric was based on the number of adjustment points sported on each model, how easy they were to adjust, and how well they conformed the product to the foot.
 This metric spread out the competition across the board, as the adjustment methods of each model were varied.
 This score was worth 20% of the overall score.

 and the Teva Tirra

 received top adjustability scores.
-The Bedrock employs a unique combo of a velcro ankle strap and a sliding top strap, as well as a top hook for even more adjustment.
-All of these combined to give a huge amount of adjustment potential, and testers were able to easily lock in the best fit.
+The Bedrock employs a unique combo of a velcro ankle strap and a sliding top strap, as well as a high hook for even more adjustment.
+All of these combined to give a considerable amount of adjustment potential, and testers were able to quickly lock in the best fit.
 The Tirra's three-point adjustment system provided a superior fit in the toe, while giving classic ankle-strap adjustability.
-While both of these systems is vastly different, they both performed well above the rest of the pack.
+While both of these methods is vastly different, they both performed well above the rest of the pack.

 The adjustment of the Tirra vs the Bedrock